 The recursive splitter we built is the right default for most use cases.
 It tries to keep paragraphs together, falls back to sentences, then words.
 The overlap parameter ensures that context at chunk boundaries isn't completely lost.

-One thing to watch: chunk size directly affects retrieval precision.
-Smaller chunks (200-300 tokens) are more precise but miss surrounding context.
-Larger chunks (500-1000 tokens) capture more context but dilute the signal.
-For most RAG pipelines, 300-500 tokens is the sweet spot.
+Chunk size directly affects retrieval precision.
+Smaller chunks (200–300 tokens) are more precise but miss surrounding context.
+Larger chunks (500–1000 tokens) capture more context but dilute the signal — the embedding becomes an average of too many ideas.
+300–500 tokens hits the sweet spot for most pipelines.

 | Model | Dimensions | Cost | Quality | Speed |